SWC-Advanced-Microscopy/StitchIt/README.md

 This software is used routinely in-house for assembling image stacks from our TissueVision microscope.
 It currently lacks the following features:

-1. Tile placement does not use tile coordinates, since the coordinates returned by the TissueVision are not reliable.
+1. By default, tile placement does not use tile coordinates since the coordinates returned by our TissueVision are not reliable. i.e. stitching accuracy is no better (may be worse) if we use actual tile coordinates.
+Systems other than the TissueVision may be different and YMMV.
 2. The bidirectional artifact correction function (e.g. see [calcPhaseDelayShifts](https://github.com/BaselLaserMouse/StitchIt/blob/master/code/artifactCorrection/calcPhaseDelayShifts.m)) does not work well for TissueVision data, which has an unconventional way of building the images.
-3. The project is not completely modular (i.e. designed to work with multiple acquisition system).
-This is a work in progress.
+3. More work is needed to adapt this code base to acquisition systems other than the TissueVision.

 ## Installation

 Pull the repository.
-Add the code directory and its sub-directories to your MATLAB path.
+Add the ``code`` directory and its sub-directories to your MATLAB path.
 In addition, you will need to acquire the following and add to your MATLAB path:

 - [Slack MATLAB](http://www.mathworks.com/matlabcentral/fileexchange/48508-slackmatlab)